 NetSuite SuiteFlow lets employees automate business processes without writing any code through a drag-and-drop, What You See Is What You Get (WYSIWYG) interface.
 SuiteFlow is a powerful tool that works across modules and lets companies automate complex processes based on configurable business rules.

 Intacct also has a tool to create automations, but it is not as visual or simple as SuiteFlow and has limited applications.
-With Intacct, you can only set up basic approval processes for items like journal entries and purchase orders.
+With Intacct, you can only set up basic approval processes for items such as journal entries and purchase orders.

 Find the Right ERP for You